piotrsuchy/flight-optimisation/README.md

 - download "DB1B Market (All Carriers)" database and use it for analysis of passangers

 FLIGHT and PAS: These are likely to be units of measurement.
 "FLIGHT" could refer to the number of flights, while "PAS" likely refers to the number of passengers.

+## Alternative approach

+Instead of working with a real dataset to simulate demand I can create a fictional dataset with data that contains:

+- airports
+- fleet
+- demand - passengers wanting to fly from one place to another

 ## DATABASE abbreviations